When might you be faced with business insolvency?

 These arrangements are not legally-binding.
 A creditor can withdraw from the agreement at any point, but this is a good temporary solution that allows you to continue trading.

-Before you begin to make alternative arrangements, make sure you’re aware of any costs for changing your repayment terms, including how it will affect your interest payments.
+Before you make alternative arrangements, make sure you’re aware of any costs for changing your repayment terms, including how it will affect your interest payments.

 Enter into a company voluntary arrangement (CVA)